sudipsudip001/nepali_digit_NN/README.md

 # nepali_digit_NN
-this-> Neural Network can learn and classify 'Nepali' handwritten digits (क-ज्ञ 0-९) made using numpy only.
+Neural Network to learn and classify 'Nepali' handwritten digits (क-ज्ञ 0-९) made with NumPy.
 It's a scratch implementation of Neural Network and gives an intuition of how things really work.

 ### I'd like to thank [Prasanna1991](https://github.com/Prasanna1991/DHCD_Dataset) for the dataset.